qaz-0/notesheet/README.md

 - delete all columns to delete the table

 ## security
+- app can be installed as pwa and can be used offline
 - all data is stored locally in the browser unless exported
 - markdown does not render html; it is safe to import other notes